- Posted by Lin Wilder

 The Audacity of Writing.

-Everyone once in a while, seemingly disparate even oxymoronic thoughts become as one: love and writing are like that for me today.
+Every once in a while, seemingly disparate, even oxymoronic thoughts become as one: love and writing are like that for me today.
 There is an audacity necessary to write and to love.

 Love thy neighbor as you love yourself.

 Christ’s words are clear in the Gospel passage we hear repeated so often- there are no subtleties here; or are there?

 Recently, I have been thinking about this frequently repeated command of our Lord and wonder if we have it backward.
 Take a moment and ponder this seemingly simple and clear statement of Jesus. …’as you love yourself.’

 Take your time but focus not on your neighbor and who your neighbor is but instead on the last statement of that imperative.

 Learning to love ourselves is a life-long process.
 Some of us fail completely.

 At times, each of us does battle with many of the characteristics of the person known as me…accepting those characteristics both good and bad; dark and light, learning to mitigate our vicious response to those dark characteristics when they are mirrored back to us by another person, understanding that our intense dislike of them is, in truth, our dislike of ourselves.